-A life insurance policy is often purchased to help cover the cost of funeral expenses.
+A life insurance policy is often purchased to help cover funeral expenses.

 Without life insurance, your family will be left to pay the final expenses.
 How much does a funeral cost?
 The funeral cost can be quite expensive, and the funeral expenses can vary depending on the type of service and goods used during the service.

-Casket – this is commonly the largest funeral expense.
-Starting at around $2,400 casket can get really expensive if you would like to be buried in metal or bronze.
+Casket – This is commonly the largest funeral expense.
+Starting at around $2,400, the casket can get really expensive if you would like to be buried in metal or bronze.

-Memorial Service according to NFDA this service costs around $2,000.
-The memorial service includes planning, preparing obituaries, getting permits and death certificates, viewing and coordinating with the gravesite.
+Memorial Service, according to NFDA this service costs around $2,000.
+The memorial service includes planning, preparing obituaries, getting permits and death certificates, and viewing and coordinating with the gravesite.

-Gravesite – the price of a plot in a cemetery depends on many variables like the type of cemetery or the size of the plot.
-Most plots cost between $1,000 and $2,500 or higher in some larger cities.
-It is possible to purchase plots in advance in some states in a private transaction.
+Gravesite – the price of a plot in a cemetery depends on many variables, like the type of cemetery or the size of the plot.
+In some larger cities, most plots cost between $1,000 and $2,500 or higher.
+In a private transaction, it is possible to purchase plots in advance in some states.

 Obituary –It may cost up to $600 to publish an obituary in a national newspaper.
-The cost may vary depending on the publishing day and the length of the obituary and if there’s a picture.
+The cost may vary depending on the publishing day, the obituary’s length, and if there’s a picture.

 These are the other expenses your survivor will have to pay when you pass away:

 Travel expenses – if your survivors don’t live in the same city, they may have to make a flight and stay in a hotel for a few days to be with their loved ones during the funeral.

 Lost Wages– your death will not only cause emotional grieving, but it will be impossible for your loved ones to go back to work after a traumatic loss.
-It would take a few weeks to a month before your spouse will be able to return to work.
+It would take a few weeks to a month before your spouse can return to work.